-VAHS teachers participate in the California State Teachers' Retirement System (CalSTRS).
-VAHS's Principal, with the assistance of the school's back-office services provider, coordinates such participation as appropriate, with the social security system or other reciprocal systems.
-VAHS shall work directly with the Los Angeles County Office of Education to forward in a timely fashion any required payroll deductions and related data required for CalSTRS or similar programs.
-All withholdings from employees and VAHS will be forwarded to the CalSTRS Fund as required.
+All staff members in certificated positions of VAMS participate in the California State Teachers' Retirement System (CalSTRS).
+VAMS's Principal, with the assistance of the school's back-office services provider, coordinates such participation as appropriate, with the social security system or other reciprocal systems.
+VAMS shall work directly with the Los Angeles County Office of Education to forward in a timely fashion any required payroll deductions and related data required for CalSTRS or similar programs.
+All withholdings from employees and VAMS will be forwarded to the CalSTRS Fund as required.